ClarenceDSilva/EventManagement/README.md

 ## Features:
 * Operations for Creating, Reading, Updating and Deleting Events
 * Operations for adding a Guest to an Event
-* Operation for viewing all Events in a City
+* Operation to view all the Events in a City
-* API response also features current weather obtained from [openweather.org](https://openweathermap.org/)
+* API responses also features current weather of the city obtained from [openweather.org](https://openweathermap.org/)
-* All APIs are connected through an in memory H2 database
+* All APIs are connected through an in-memory H2 database

 ## Steps to run the project